travel with HAE

-Whether you're taking a trip for work or fun, it's a good idea to be prepared for any curveballs HAE might throw.
+Whether you're taking a trip for work or fun, it's a good idea to be prepared for any curveballs hereditary angioedema (HAE) might throw.
 You just have to be prepared and plan ahead when you pack your carry-on.
-Here are some things to keep in mind when traveling:

-- If you are using medication to treat your HAE, make sure to pack enough for your whole trip.
+If you're using medication to treat your HAE, make sure to pack enough for your whole trip.

-- If you’re flying, it’s a good idea to get in touch with the TSA to make sure you know the most current rules on flying with medication.
-You might also consider bringing a doctor's note to help explain your condition if you're questioned by airport security.
+Are you flying?
+Get in touch with the TSA for the most current rules on flying with medication.
+Consider bringing a doctor's note to help explain your condition if you're questioned by airport security.

-- In case of an emergency, make sure you know where the nearest hospitals and emergency rooms are in the area where you’ll be traveling, and keep your emergency contact info handy.
+In case of an emergency, locate the nearest hospitals and emergency rooms in the area, and keep your emergency contact info handy.

 If you should happen to need medical attention while you're out of town, it's a good idea to bring information about HAE along with you in case you need to explain it to a doctor who is unfamiliar with the condition.
 It's also a good idea to keep your Medical I.D. and your insurance information handy.

 It took me longer to feel comfortable traveling, but I did eventually.
 Working with my doctor on my HAE management plan really helped.